 Top Master Programs in Environmental Economics in France 2018

 Environmental issues such as pollution, climate change and the conservation of biodiversity are currently in the headlines of economic debate.
 Governments design public policies such as taxes or emission trading schemes to mitigate the negative impacts of air or water pollution.
-Firms launch green business strategies such as investments in cleaner technologies, product labelling or socially responsible investments to improve their competiveness.
-The "Energy and Environmental Policy Path" of the master is providing students with the analytical skills to assess, analyse and recommend economic policies and strategies to tackle environmental issues and manage natural resources.... [-]
+Firms launch green business strategies such as investments in cleaner technologies, product labeling or socially responsible investments to improve their competitiveness.
+The "Energy and Environmental Policy Path" of the master is providing students with the analytical skills to assess, analyze and recommend economic policies and strategies to tackle environmental issues and manage natural resources.... [-]